Explain what geography is.

 Cartogram

-Explain the difference between absolute location and relative location
+Explain the difference between political and physical maps.

 Explain the difference between commercial land use & mixed-use development.